 (7) Particular attention has to be paid to the selling of own shares during the life of a buy-back programme, to the possible existence of closed periods within issuers during which transactions are prohibited and to the fact that an issuer may have legitimate reasons to delay public disclosure of inside information.

-(8) Stabilisation transactions mainly have the effect of providing support for the price of an offering of relevant securities during a limited time period if they come under selling pressure, thus alleviating sales pressure generated by short term investors and maintaining an orderly market in the relevant securities.
-This is in the interest of those investors having subscribed or purchased those relevant securities in the context of a significant distribution, and of issuers.
+(8) Stabilisation transactions mainly have the effect of providing support for the price of an offering of securities [See Response #17] during a limited time period if they come under selling pressure, thus alleviating sales pressure generated by short term investors and maintaining an orderly market in the securities.
+This is in the interest of those investors having subscribed or purchased those securities in the context of a significant distribution, and of issuers.
 In this way, stabilisation can contribute to greater confidence of investors and issuers in the financial markets.
-Furthermore, this is achieved by the purchase, rather than the sales of the relevant securities.
+Furthermore, this is achieved by the purchase, rather than the sales of the securities.

-(9) In relation to stabilisation, block trades that are strictly private transactions should not be considered as a significant distribution of relevant securities.
+(9) In relation to stabilisation, block trades that are strictly private transactions should not be considered as a significant distribution of securities.

 (10) In the context of an initial public offer, when Member States permit trading prior to the beginning of the official trading on a regulated market, the permission covers ‘when issued trading’.